GDP in Chile

 At its 13 April policy meeting, the Central Bank of Chile (BCC) decided to reduce the policy rate by 25 basis points, from 3.00% to 2.75%, marking the second consecutive monthly rate cut.

-Consumer prices in Chile rose 0.5% in January compared to the previous month, contrasting December’s 0.2% fall and coming in substantially above analysts’ expectations of a 0.2% rise, marking the largest increase for 17 months.
+Consumer prices in Chile rose 0.2% in February compared to the previous month, down from January’s 0.5% rise and coming in slightly below analysts’ expectations of a 0.3% rise.

-The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose to 44.9 points in January, a substantial improvement from December’s 41.5 points and marking the highest reading in eleven months.
+The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose to 46.0 points in February, up from 44.9 points in the previous month and marking the highest reading in one year.